sjagtap3/Breaking-reCAPTCHAv2/README.md

 - `assets/`: Contains the images used in the README.
 - `IP/`: Contains the script for changing IP address.
   - `vpn.py`: Script for changing IP address (only works on macOS).
-- `models/`: Contains all the models used in the project.
+- `models/`: Contains all the models used in the original project.
   - `YOLO_Classification/`: Contains the YOLO model for classification.
   - `YOLO_Segment/`: Contains the YOLO model for segmentation.
 - `utils/`: Contains utility scripts.